Homebrew (package manager): Implementation

 Homebrew is written in the Ruby programming language and targets the version of Ruby that comes installed with the macOS operating system.
 By default, it is installed into /usr/local on Intel-based machines and /opt/homebrew on Apple silicon.
-The installation consists of a git repository that allows users to update Homebrew by pulling an updated repository from GitHub.
+The installation consists of a Git repository that enables users to update Homebrew by pulling an updated repository from GitHub.
 The package manager builds software from source using "formulae", Ruby scripts constructed with the Homebrew domain-specific language (DSL) for managing dependencies, downloading source files, and configuring and compiling software.
 Binary packages called "bottles" provide pre-built formulae with default options.